13 Life Lessons We Can Learn from Zoolander

 Derek meets with Maury, which comprises Stage Five of the Hero’s Journey – the Meeting with the Mentor.
 During this conversation, he Derek shows signs of growth and maturity, bringing up the idea of a school to help children.

 From there, we enter into Stage Six of the Hero’s Journey – The Road of Trials, which is comprised of Tests, Allies, and Enemies.
 Our Hero meets with the villain, and, unfortunately, Derek fails a test.
 While he was initially skeptical of Mugatu’s change of heart, the villain plays on Derek’s weakness—vanity.
-Won over by Mugatu’s flatter, Zoolander accepts the Derelicte campaign; a mistake for which he’ll pay dearly.
+Won over by Mugatu’s flattery, Zoolander accepts the Derelicte campaign; a mistake for which he’ll pay dearly.

 After being led astray, Derek winds up at a week-long day spa, where he is subjected to brainwashing techniques intended to turn him into a really, really, really, ridiculously good-looking assassin.